-Hoopes Vision is proud to offer the safest, most effective laser vision correction procedures available: Cataract Surgery and Laser Assisted Cataract Surgery.
-Our cataract specialists are among the most experienced in the country at these state-of-the-art procedures.
+Hoopes Vision is proud to offer the safest, most effective laser vision correction procedures available: Cataract Surgery and Laser-Assisted Cataract Surgery.
+Our cataract specialists are among the most experienced in the country with these state-of-the-art procedures.

 Intraocular lenses – also referred to as IOLs – are implantable lenses that take the place of the natural crystalline lens after it has been removed during cataract surgery.
 The first IOLs were monofocal and thus able to correct sight for only one type of vision (far, immediate, or near) at a time.

 The standard intraocular lens (IOL) is designed to give good distance vision to patients who do not have significant astigmatism.
 Patients who receive standard IOLs are usually able to drive, go to movies, and perform other activities requiring long vision without corrective lenses, but often require reading glasses for such close work as reading or using a computer.Learn More